galaxyproject/training-material/topics/dev/tutorials/debugging/tutorial.md

 >
 > 1. __Finding the failing test on GitHub__
 >    >
->    >  There are actually a few failing Selenium tests, but the good new is, they are the result of only one little error.
-One of the failing tests on GitHub says "Selenium Test 3.7, 0" and "Selenium Test 3.7, 1".
+>    >  There may be actually a few failing Selenium tests, but the good new is, they are the result of only one little error.
+The failing tests on GitHub says "Selenium Test 3.7, 2".
 When you click on the details of this one, it's not always very clear which test is causing the failure, but if you download the artifacts, it's very clear which tests have failed.
 >    >
 >    >  Try to identify which tests are failing based on artifacts you downloaded.
 >    >